morganem0/py-workshop-DLF2019/notebook_markdown/py_workshop_notebook.md

 ###  Exercise 1: Modify this Notebook<a name="ex1"></a>

-Follow the instructions below to try out some of the keyboard shortcuts and get familiar with working in this notebook.
+Follow the instructions below to try out some of the jupyter keyboard shortcuts and get familiar with working in this notebook.

+**check out the 'command palette' to see all notebook actions and shortcuts**

+From the command palette, you can search for any command, and run that action directly from the palette, as well as seeing the shortcut for that action if available.

 1. Press ``CTRL + SHIFT+ P`` to show the command palette.
-From the command palette, you can search for any command, and run that action directly from the palette, as well as seeing the shortcut for that action if available.
-    * Search for 'command', to find the shortcut for `enter 'command' mode`.
+    * With the palette open, search for 'edit', to find the shortcut for `enter 'edit' mode`.
 Click on this action from the list.
-This cell will then switch into 'command' mode.
+This cell will then switch into 'edit' mode.

+**Use shortcuts to switch between edit and command mode**

+Edit mode: used for adding/editing content in cells = Blue cell border

+Command mode: used for navigating and modifying cells = Green cell border

-2. Double-click in this cell to switch the cell into 'Edit mode.'
+* Double-click in this cell to switch the cell into 'Edit mode.'
 * When you double click inside the cell, the cell border will change from blue to green, and the markdown will switch from rendered to markup text.
-   * Blue cell border  = 'command mode', used for navigating and modifying cells.
+* Press `Esc` to switch back to 'command' mode.
+The cell border switches back to blue and you can use navigation commands (such as adding cells below/above, switching from code/markdown.)
+* Practice switching back and forth between edit/command on a few cells.

+**Edit the text in a Markdown cell, execute (render) a Markdown cell**

-   * Green cell border = 'edit mode', used for adding/editing content in cells.
+* Switch this cell into 'edit mode'.

-3. Once in 'edit mode' in this cell, add a bullet point below this line and type something, for example: ``'DONE'``.
-Then use `CTRL` + `Enter` to "run" the cell/render the markdown.
+* Add a bullet point below these lines of text and type something, for example: ``'DONE'``. (can copy/paste example below if easier!)
+* Then use `CTRL` + `Enter` to "run" the cell/render the markdown.
     * for example: `DONE`

+**Add more cells**

-4. With this cell in command mode (blue border), add a cell underneath it, then add some cells above the cells you added.
+* With this cell in command mode (blue border), add a cell underneath it, then add some cells above the cells you added.
     * press `b` to add a cell below an existing cell.
     * You can keep pressing `b` to add more cells; it doesn't hurt anything to have empty cells in the notebook.
     * press `a` to add a cell above an existing cell.